Kholodny Yar Republic: History

-After the death of Vasyl Chuchupaka, the Kholodnoyarsk Republic was headed by the Deputy Chief Otaman, Ivan Derkach, a member of the Kholodnoyarsk Insurgent Committee.
+After the death of Vasyl Chuchupak, the Kholodny Yar Republic was headed by the Deputy Chief Otaman, Ivan Derkach, a member of the Kholodny Yar Insurgent Committee.
 He commanded the armed forces of the Kholodny Yar region during the anti-Soviet uprising in the spring and autumn of 1920.

 In March 1920, the Steppe Division of the UPR Army, numbering between 12,000 and 18,000 men, liberated Kherson from the Bolsheviks and led a successful offensive to the west (via Bilozerka) along the Kamyanka-Yehradivka-Ruzhychiv-Chyhyryn line.
 The division stopped in the Kholodny Yar tract, where it joined the Kholodny Yar Armed Forces.

 On 24 September 1920, in Medvedivka, where Koliivshchyna once began, a meeting of the Kholodny Yar Otamans took place, attended by commanders of the Steppe Division and otamans of other regions.
 At this meeting, Kostya Blakytny was elected Chief Otaman of all insurgent units of the Kholodny Yar and its environs.
 Konstantin Pestushko of the Steppe Division was elected Ataman of Kholodny Yar.

 The influence of the Kholodny Yar was not limited to Cherkasy region.
-The authorities of the Kholodnoyarsk Republic were also recognized by coastal villages (up the Dnipro to Cherkasy: Ratseve, Tinky, Borovytsia, Topylivka, Sagunivka, Khudyaky, Buzhyn, Lesky, and others).
+The authorities of the Kholodny Yar Republic were also recognized by coastal villages (up the Dnipro to Cherkasy: Ratseve, Tinky, Borovytsia, Topylivka, Sagunivka, Khudyaky, Buzhyn, Lesky, and others).

 Otaman Gerasim Nesterenko-Orel was the last of the Chief Otamans of the Kholodny Yar elected at the general representative congress of all otamans of the republic.

-Also to the south was the Republic of Black Forest, which was then subordinate to Kholodny Yar, the largest place of resistance in Central Ukraine.
+To the south was a short-lived Republic of Black Forest, which was then subordinate to Kholodny Yar, the largest place of resistance in Central Ukraine.

 The fall of the Republic

-One of the stages of the Cheka's special operation to liquidate the Kholodnoyarsk Republic was the so-called "amnesty" promised to those insurgents who would surrender voluntarily.
+One of the stages of the Cheka's special operation to liquidate the Kholodny Yar Republic was the so-called "amnesty" promised to those insurgents who would surrender voluntarily.

 The transition took place in the village Zhabotyn on the 4th (in other documents on the 7th) August 1921.
-Ivan Petrenko, Chairman of the Kholodnoyarsk District Headquarters, Otamans Derkach, Vasylenko, Oleksa Chuchupak, S. Chuchupak, Tovkachenko (Tovkach), Temny, Lytvynenko, Pinchenko, and more than 20 Otamans and 76 security guards, including Ponomarenko and Wislow, were amnestied.
+Ivan Petrenko, Chairman of the Kholodny Yar District Headquarters, Otamans Derkach, Vasylenko, Oleksa Chuchupak, S. Chuchupak, Tovkachenko (Tovkach), Temny, Lytvynenko, Pinchenko, and more than 20 Otamans and 76 security guards, including Ponomarenko and Wislow, were amnestied.
 After that, the "amnestied" wrote a letter to the otamans Khmara, Zagorodny, Zaliznyak and others calling for an end to the struggle and the transition to the side of the Ukrainian Soviet government.

-On 29 September 1922, the Cheka lured some atamans to a pseudo-gathering in Zvenyhorodka.
+On 29 September 1922, the Cheka] lured some atamans to an alleged gathering in Zvenyhorodka.
 They were allegedly convened to prepare for an all-Ukrainian uprising.
 Many atamans were arrested there.

 On 9 February 1923 Kholodny Yar Republic insurgents, all sentenced to death, took part in a four-hour battle/failed prison uprising in Kyiv's Lukyanivska Prison that killed 38 prisoners and one Red Army soldier.